 This growing concern around deepfake detection has not stopped its move into social media.
 In fact, recent technological developments on social media platforms have people talking about the idea of consumerized deepfakes.
 Code found in mobile apps Douyin and TikTok has revealed technology allowing users to insert their face into videos starring other people.
-Though the application is still unreleased, it’s a prime example of social media platforms utilizing deepfake technology.
+The application is not available to the public, but it’s a prime example of social media platforms utilizing deepfake technology.

 Snap, the company behind Snapchat, has also reportedly acquired AI Factory, an image and video recognition start-up.
 Reports state that Snap used AI Factory’s technology for a new face swapping feature, raising some concerns around the possibility of deepfake usage.
 These applications of deepfake technology will likely continue as social media apps look to entice new users.

 In September of 2020, the app Gradient came under fire for a feature called AI Face.
 The feature claims to alter face images to show how they would look in “Europe”, “Asia”, “India”, or “Africa”.
 Experts in AI call these deepfake examples dangerous for the way they stereotype cultures.
 However, they are also another example of the technology at use for the purpose of social media sharing.